Aveek-Saha/blog/content/post/deploy-svelte-firebase.md

 };
 {{< / highlight >}}

-Svelte uses `sirv` to host the application on your localhost and we'll have to change the target folder that `sirv` serves.
+Svelte uses `sirv` to host the application on your localhost and we'll have to change the target folder that `sirv` serves to the new `public` folder.
 To do this go to the `scripts` section of `client/package.json` and look for the `"start"`script.
 Replace it with the following-

 ```
 "scripts": {